 1926 The songwriting team of Richard Rodgers and Lorenz Hart highlight The Girl Friend at the Vanderbilt Theatre in New York.
 Herbert Fields pens the story of a man who trains for a bicycle race using a butter churn.

 1960 Dear Liar exposes the relationship between George Bernard Shaw and Mrs. Patrick Campbell.
-Using their correspondence as a starting point, Jerome Kilty shapes the play, which he also stages.
+Using the couple's correspondence as a starting point, Jerome Kilty writes and stages the play.
 Brian Aherne and Katharine Cornell star.

 1993 Theatre legend Helen Hayes dies at the age of 92.
 Known as the First Lady of the American Theatre, the awards and honors she received during her lifetime (including the first Tony for Best Actress) filled an entire room in her home.
-As if that wasn't enough, in 1955, the 50th anniversary of her professional stage debut, a Broadway theatre was named for her and in 1993, the Helen Hayes Awards were established in her name to honor achievement in theatre in her hometown Washington, DC.
+In 1955, on the 50th anniversary of her professional stage debut, a Broadway theatre was named for her.
+In 1993, the Helen Hayes Awards were established to honor achievement in theatre in her hometown of Washington, DC.

 1996 Stephen Sondheim and George Furth team up for a non-musical murder mystery, Getting Away With Murder, with a top-notch cast including Terrence Mann, Christine Ebersole, John Rubinstein, Josh Mostel, and Jodi Long.
 It runs just 17 performances, but is memorable for its macabre ad.
 The logo, which showed a pistol-toting gargoyle, was changed after the closing notice to show the gargoyle with the gun pointed at its own head.

 2011 A revival of Tom Stoppard's Arcadia opens on Broadway at the Barrymore Theatre.
 Billy Crudup, who made his Broadway debut as Septimus Hodge in the original New York production, takes on the role of Bernard Nightingale.
-Based on the 2009 London revival directed by David Leveaux, the cast also includes Raúl Esparza and Margaret Colin.
+The cast also includes Raúl Esparza and Margaret Colin.